holycrap872/ucls-fishy/README.md

 The hardest part of developing this game is to really understand what the `User` and `Dinner` classes are for.
 Basically, they hold the bundle of data that is required to represent a user or dinner fish.
-We then user "helper functions" (methods) to make it easy to manipulate that data.
+We then use "helper functions" (methods) to make it easy to manipulate that data.

 For example, rather than directly altering the dinner fish's `x` or `y`, we can